Blocks 18, 19, & 20 (Furrows, Gingham & Grandma's Quilt) - Farm Girl Vintage Quilt & Featherweight Shop Sew Along

 by April Henry

 This month we are sewing Blocks 18, 19 & 20 with our featured blocks for February: Furrows, Gingham & Grandma's Quilt.
 Wow!
-After this month, we will have 20 finished blocks -- isn't that exciting?!
+After these blocks, we will have 20 finished blocks -- isn't that exciting?!

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl fabric, then check out the Farm Girl Vintage Quilt Kit.
 You'll have all the lovely fabrics you need to make this quilt from start to finish.
 You can get the book here, too!